yi/node-path-finding/README.md

 ## Limitations
 - The max size of map is limited to 65535 x 65535
-- Doesn't support negtive location
+- Does not support negtive location

 ## How To Use